 Not many men could blow up the dishwasher or drop a five-ton-beam on their wife’s car and still have a wife.
 Still, Jill forgave Tim even after his biggest mistakes.

-She was no Edith Bunker and no pushover either.
+She was no Edith Bunker.
 She showed frustration over Tim’s antics and called him out when he was wrong, but she never belittled her husband or treated him like a moron even when he made moronic mistakes.
-Jill supported Tim in his goals, pursued her own both in and outside of the home, and always spoke well of her husband in front of their sons, a unique trait for sitcom mothers in the Married with Children era of television.
+Jill supported Tim in his goals, supported her home, and always spoke well of her husband in front of their sons, a unique trait for sitcom mothers in the Married with Children era of television.

-In a house overflowing with testosterone, Jill fostered an environment where her boys could become confident men without having to become clones of Tim the Tool Man Taylor.
+In a house overflowing with testosterone, Jill fostered an environment where her boys could become strong, confident, respectable men without having to become mere clones of Tim the Tool Man Taylor.